klayu/hb_dialpine/content/english/homepage/_index.md

       - "**Real-Time Availability Updates** : The scheduling system offers real-time updates on doctors' availability, allowing patients to choose from open time slots and reducing the likelihood of scheduling conflicts."
       - "**Automated Appointment Reminders** : Patients receive automated reminders via SMS notifications, reducing no-shows and ensuring that they are well-prepared for their upcoming appointments."
       - "**Insurance Check** : If patient is calling after a long time, system verifies that their insurance is up-to-date."
-      - "**Automatica Blocked Holidays** : National holidays blocked for next 5 years, one less thing to worry about."
+      - "**Automatic Blocked Holidays** : National holidays blocked for next 5 years, one less thing to worry about."
       - "**Room vs Doctor Availabilty** : Ability to have maximum number of patients in office while only allowing for a smaller number of new patients (e.g. 10 rooms but only 3 doctors)."
       - "**Blacklist Numbers** : Block certian numbers from ever reaching your offce."